Cultural impact of Harry Styles: Fandom

 Styles's fan base is known as "Harries", including fans of all ages, ethnicities, and genders around the world.
 According to researcher Kate Pattison from The Conversation, they have made fan edits of him with their video editing skills, customised fansites with their coding and web designing skills, and organised marketing campaigns to promote his music and help him win awards.
 In a survey of fans conducted by Pattison in 2023, the skills they have learnt through their fandom included graphic design, sewing, writing, close reading, and digital literacy.
 Throughout the years, Styles's fans has raised over £30,000 for charitable causes, including over £11,000 in 2021 alone in honour of his 27th birthday.

 On the fan fiction website Wattpad, there are over 270,000 stories about Styles, with some of them attracting millions of readers.
 His popularity on the platform has sparked academic and cultural discussion due to the often harmful tropes around sexual consent and aggression contained in the works published as part of a "bad boy" persona constructed for Styles.
 Patrycja Biniek wrote that such fantasies allowed fans "to indulge in closeness to the idol himself, as having contact with him is impossible" and argued that "the method of exaggerating the negative qualities of the male's personality is a result of the fascination with 'the dark triad of personality traits': narcissism, Machiavellism and psychopathy".
 Kerra Miles of Eastern Kentucky University argued Styles's ubiquity on the platform is also part of the larger trend of "safety in fantasy" because of his kind persona.

 Styles has inspired his fans to dress up for his concerts, leading Fashionista to call the shows "his fans' Met Gala".
 Outfits often include sequins, cowboy hats, and feather boas, with fans encouraging others to "BYOB – bring your own boa".
 Styles's fans have been featured in Vogue, The New York Times, and The New Yorker.
 The popularisation of feather boas at Styles's concerts caused a shortage of the accessory in various locations he performed in, including Dublin, Melbourne, and New York City.
 The feather boas at Party City in New York City were completely sold out within the first two to three days of his 15-night residency at the Madison Square Garden.
 Some media publications criticized Styles's fans for the environmental impact of the single-use accessory as they have polluted parts of cities after his performances.
+Due to his popularity, Styles has often fallen a victim of bottling, frequently hitting him in the groin.